sccs(1) 맨 페이지 - 윈디하나의 솔라나라

 check [-b] [-u [username] | -U ]

-returns an exit code, rather than producing a listing of files.
+turns an exit code, rather than producing a listing of files. check

 -b